 For the purpose of this section of the MPP, "commercial marina" refers to publicly or privately operated marine facilities that are not associated with an adjoining residential development and that provide wet or dry berthing.
-For the purpose of this section, a trailerable boat is considered to be a boat less than 26 feet in length.
+For the purpose of this section, a trailerable boat is considered to be a boat which arrives at the launch site on a standard trailer with dimensions appropriate for travel on normal roadways less than 26 feet in length.
 This description is based upon "nontrailerable boat" as defined in 50 CFR 86, Boating Infrastructure Grant Program: "Nontrailerable recreational vessels mean motorized boats 26 feet or more in length manufactured for and operated primarily for pleasure, including vessels leased, rented, or chartered to another person for his or her pleasure."